'Stoppress' pages for 2019

-From now, apart from the ones inside the life raft, I no longer carry pyrotechnics, instead I have two hand held battery operated red flares, they last 5 hours on one set of batteries and you can simply replace batteries.
+From now, apart from the ones inside the life raft, I no longer carry pyrotechnics, instead I have two hand held battery operated red flares, they are ever so bright and last 5 hours on one set of batteries and then you can simply replace batteries.
 Easy to test and safe to carry, has to be the way forward.

 And for long distance I carry two EPIRB's, small enough for crew an myself to carry them in our pockets.
 (I also have an older 'location beacon' stored in the 'Panic Bag').